fuminoritanizawa/webpage/content/authors/admin/_index.md

 ---
 <section>
   <p>
     Hi!
-I’m Fumi, an incoming PhD student in Immunology at
+I’m Fumi, an incoming PhD student in <a href="https://med.stanford.edu/immunol.html" target="_blank">Immunology at Stanford Medicine</a>.
-    <a href="https://med.stanford.edu/immunol.html" target="_blank">Stanford Medicine</a>.
     I’m passionate about host-pathogen interactions in infectious diseases, using both dry and wet approaches.
   </p>